Ephesus

 The city was famous in its day for the nearby Temple of Artemis (completed around 550 BC), which has been designated one of the Seven Wonders of the Ancient World.
 Its many monumental buildings included the Library of Celsus and a theatre capable of holding 24,000 spectators.

-Ephesus was recipient city of one of the Pauline epistles; one of the seven churches of Asia addressed in the Book of Revelation; the Gospel of John may have been written there; and it was the site of several 5th-century Christian Councils (see Council of Ephesus).
+Ephesus was a recipient city of one of the Pauline epistles and one of the seven churches of Asia addressed in the Book of Revelation.
+The Gospel of John may have been written there, and it was the site of several 5th-century Christian Councils (Council of Ephesus).
 The city was destroyed by the Goths in 263.
-Although it was afterwards rebuilt, its importance as a commercial centre declined as the harbour was slowly silted up by the Küçükmenderes River.
+Although it was afterwards rebuilt, its importance as a port and commercial centre declined as the harbour was slowly silted up by the Küçükmenderes River.
 In 614, it was partially destroyed by an earthquake.

 Today, the ruins of Ephesus are a favourite international and local tourist attraction, being accessible from Adnan Menderes Airport and from the resort town Kuşadası.
 In 2015, the ruins were designated a UNESCO World Heritage Site.